cnlohr/badderapple/README.md

 If you're interested in how to do [setup and running](#setup-and-running) instructions or [previous and future work](#previous-and-future-work), feel free to click there.

-## Glossary

-I'm going to put the glossary first because I expcet peopel of all levels to not be familiar with all of the things here.

- ** TODO ** GLOSSARY

-Do we even want a glossary?

 ## History

 Originally, in 2016, I wanted to use the new-at-the-time [ESP8285](https://www.espressif.com/en/pcn-product/esp8285), an [ESP8266](https://www.espressif.com/en/products/socs/esp8266) with integrated flash.
 I wanted to make the smallest bad apple.
 I wanted to try to dead bug a crystal on the ground plane, and use my [NTSC Broadcast Television from an ESP8266 project](https://github.com/cnlohr/channel3) and make the (physically) smallest bad apple.